 Coating an existing pond liner with EPDM Rubber

 For many of us who have experience a pond leak with our pond liners we know all too well the enormous task it is to remove an existing epdm pond liner once a leak occurs.
 For many of us that required of course the water and a safe temporary place for our fish but also involves removing all the surrounding plants, slate, decorations etc. Once the liner is removed we will need to level off and reinforce the earth again behind the liner to insure that during the course of the months the liner does not "settle" and thus begin go lean causing water to escape.
 The whole process is very time consuming.

 Application on Pond Liners

 PondPro2000 is a two-component product consisting of a catalyst which is the product that starts the drying process.
-Once you mix the products together you have a 4 hour timer period to use the material which is more than sufficient.
+Once you mix the products together you have a 3 hours before the product will start setting up in the can which is more than sufficient.
 You will need to mix the product with a drill mixer and not by hand.
 For existing pond liners that have not been coated with other products you simply need to apply one coat of the PondPro2000.
 Coverage is approximately 42 square feet per gallon.
-The material will begin to set up within 24 hours but depending on daytime temperatures we suggest waiting at least 5 days until you fill your pond.
+The material will begin to set up within 24 hours but depending on daytime temperatures we suggest waiting at least 7 days until you fill your pond.
 The product does waterproof right after it's has been applied so if you finish one day and it rains at night there is no need to worry.
 You simply need to wait for the water to evaporate for the drying process to continue.